Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 }
 ```

-The above code wont work but it should show what I intend.
+&nbsp;&nbsp;&nbsp;The above code wont work but it should show what I intend.
 I am basically stacking the states one on top of another with the only complicated bit being going to the pause screen.
 What is happening there is that I want the game screen to be in the background and maybe grayed out so I pass the current game screen to it.
 It is being passed as a const because I don't want it to be changed and this enforces that.
 Anyway this was the easy setup bit, all the fun and hard stuff goes in those comments mentioning logic as well as whatever happens in handleInput.

-Speaking of handleInput I have figured out how I want to do it.
+&nbsp;&nbsp;&nbsp;Speaking of handleInput I have figured out how I want to do it.
 Really when it comes down to it there is two control schemes only.
 A menu control scheme and the ingame control scheme.
 Since two of three are the menu version that will be true so I put it as the argument in the MainScreen and PauseScreen drawScreen call and false for GameScreen.